cmahncke/DiscovEpi/README.md

   In the end there will be two spreadsheets and a .png file of the heatmap in the given directory.

 # Contact
-  For any correspondance please contact s-cemahn@uni-greifswald.de.
+  For any correspondance please contact cedric.mahncke@leibniz-liv.de.